-

 Some examples include:

 The Internet Fraud Complaint Center and the FBI work jointly to track computer crimes.
-According to their statistics the following states have the highest rate of computer crime by population.
+According to their statistics, the following states have the highest rate of computer crime by population.

 Tips to Avoid Computer Crime / Cyber Crime

-Remember if it looks too good to be true, it probably is.
+If it looks too good to be true, it probably is.

 It is also possible to report this information to private watchdog organizations